oscarbutler/Questionnaire/README.md

 The font color is black and this is because it is easy to read and very clear on the page.
 Another reason why I have chosen black to be the font color is because it does not clash with other colors.
 ## Technology Used

-- HTML
+- HTML was for the foundation of the website.
-- CSS
+- CSS was for styling and to create an appropriate layout for the website.
-- Javascript
+- Javascript was needed to make the website reactive.
-- VS Code
+- VS Code was used to write the code.
-- Git Hub
+- Git Hub held all the code used in the website.
+- Balsamiq, I used this for planning the design of the website.

 ## Wireframes